The Secret Service (album): Critical reception

 Critical reaction to The Secret Service, and its accompanying EPs, was mixed.

 Commenting on The Wheels Fell Off EP, Charlie Ginger Jones, of The Indiependent, commended the release for its "fun and upbeat" sound "that sets the standard high for the rest of the album."
 Reviewing the second EP, music review website cool music and things too praised the band, suggesting "Up To No Good" was "a particular highlight" and that the release was "a sign of great things to come."

 Upon the album's full release, Alex Cabre, of Norwich-based Outline Magazine, was similarly positive about the release, scoring the album 7 out of 10.
 He noted The Secret Service captured The Hoosiers' "eccentric energy beautifully," whilst commending the record's "creamy vocals" and "tangy guitar licks."

 Andrew Carless of The Irish Times gave a mixed review, praising "Wearing Down The Carpet", "Pristine" and "The Wheels Fell Off" as capturing "the same lively feel of the first two albums" but panning "The Most Peculiar Day Of Your Life" as leaving "a lot to be lyrically desired."
 He scored the album 3 stars.

-Michael Bracken of Sputnik Music was more critical, however, suggesting the album was The Hoosiers' "least defined" release, owing to both the original plan to release the work as separate EPs and the departure of Skarendahl.
-Despite this, Bracken believed "there's a lot to like" about the record, awarding it a 3.0 "good" rating.